7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 10/exercise_1.md

 ```
 Note that make shows you the commands it's executing as well as the output of those commands.

-I learned about makefiles while reading Chapter 10.
+I just learned about makefiles while reading Chapter 10.
 If you are familiar with C/C++:

 http://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/